 - a.
 Receipt of construction permit application.
-After receipt of an application for a construction permit, the building official will forward the construction permit application to the community development director for review. - b.
+After receipt of an application for a construction permit, the building official will forward the construction permit application to the zoning administrator for review. - b.
 Action.
-After receipt of a construction permit application, the community development director will review the application and approve or disapprove based on the standards of this chapter.
+After receipt of a construction permit application, the zoning administrator will review the application and approve or disapprove based on the standards of this chapter.
 If the application is approved, an approval of zoning compliance shall be issued.

-L. Interpretations
+M. Interpretations.

 Authority.
-Interpretations to this chapter are made by the community development director, including: interpretations of the text of this chapter; interpretations of the zone district boundaries; and interpretations of whether an unspecified use falls within a use classification or use group allowed in a zone district.
+Interpretations to this chapter are made by the zoning administrator, including: interpretations of the text of this chapter; interpretations of the zone district boundaries; and interpretations of whether an unspecified use falls within a use classification or use group allowed in a zone district.